colliery-io/mimir/.metis/strategies/NULL/initiatives/MIMIR-I-0010/tasks/MIMIR-T-0099.md

 ## Acceptance Criteria

+## Acceptance Criteria

+## Acceptance Criteria

 - [x] Define `CatalogSearchTrait` with common methods: `search`, `get_by_name_and_source`, `get_sources`
 - [x] Define associated types for filters, summaries, and full entities
 - [x] Implement the trait for at least 3 representative services (SpellServiceStateful, MonsterService, ItemService, TableService)
-- [ ] Create generic Tauri command handlers that work with trait objects or generics (deferred - significant architectural change)
+- [x] Create generic Tauri command handlers that work with trait objects or generics (catalog_commands! macro)
 - [x] Document the trait with examples
 - [x] All existing tests continue to pass (351 tests pass)